SCB Policy Approval Process

 SCB strives to ensure that all of its policy statements are of high quality.
 Therefore, a proposal for a policy statement that is specific, well-developed, and scientifically-supported has a greater chance of being approved than a generalized proposal without scientific support.

 The SCB policy program can assist you in developing and refining a proposed policy statement.
 In fact, most policy statements go through weeks or months of work, revisions, and editing before they are submitted to the Policy Committee for approval.
 Accordingly, we encourage you to CONTACT us if you believe SCB should issue a statement on a particular policy issue.
 Because most policy statements are smaller in scope than the global scale, you should also consider contacting the president and/or policy chair of the appropriate SCB regional section to see if they have interest in working on your policy proposal.
-More information can be found on our Policy Tools & Opportunities page.
+More information on who to contact can be found here.

 A proposed policy statement that meets the following criteria is more likely to be approved: